~ Resource Books for Parents & Teachers ~

-These books provide information, activities, and resources on bullying, peace education, and anti-bias education for parents and educators.
+These books provide information, activities, and resources on bullying, peace education, anti-bias education, and more for parents and educators.

 Anti-Bias | Anti-Racism Resources

 40 Ways to Raise a Non-Racist Child by Barbara Matthias & Mary Ann French.
 This is a book for parents written by two parents, one black and one white.
 It provides wise advice for addressing issues surrounding race as one's children learn and grow.
 The book is divided into age sections, starting with infancy and ends in high school.
 It provides numerous examples and ways parents can react.

 Anti-Bias Curriculum: Tools for Empowering Young Children by Louise Derman-Sparks and the A.B.C.
 Task Force This book published by the NAEYC is the bible for addressing bias in preschool.
 Many of the activities can easily be adapted to older children.
 Topics covered include: Identity and Attitudes | Selecting Anti-Bias Materials | Learning about Racial Differences, Disabilities, Gender, and Culture | Resisting Stereotyping |Activism | Anti-Bias Holidays| Working with Parents

 The First R: How Children Learn Race and Racism by Debra Van Ausdale & Joe R. Feagin Based on a research study carried out in a racially diverse day care center among 3 to 5 year olds, this book demonstrates how children learn to discriminate based on skin color and point out that racism is learned as part of growing up in American society and is hard to root out.